Yolande Geddes-Hall

 Yolande Geddes-Hall is a Jamaican sportswoman who represented her country at four different sports.
 In cricket, she played as a wicket-keeper and right-handed batter.
 She appeared in five One Day Internationals, as captain, for Jamaica at the 1973 Women's Cricket World Cup, and ten Test matches and two One Day Internationals for the West Indies between 1976 and 1979.
-She also played netball, table tennis and softball for Jamaica.
+She has also represented Jamaica in netball, table tennis and softball.
+Yolande also played lawn tennis and loved swimming.